axialeaa/DoormatCarpetExtension/README.md

 * Additional notes:
   * It has an accompanying command
   * Can be limited to 'ops' only, true/false for everyone/no one, or a custom permission level
+  * Currently has an issue with generating multiple features for one plant

 ## consistentItemExplosionDamage
 Explosion-immune blocks also apply this property to their dropped item counterparts.